 The help of others is essential for the Ricciotti to execute its mission.
 Our principal that every performance should be free of charge, means that the money for three tours a year needs to come from elsewhere.
 Fortunately, for many years now, the Ricciotti can count on many small and some major financial partners.
 The Fonds voor de cultuurparticipatie and het Amsterdams Fonds voor de kunsten have been recognizing the importance of the Ricciotti for our society for many years now and have promised to continue their financial support for the next few years.

 The Ricciotti today is full of ambition and in order to be able to execute all our plans, we are continually looking for more partners, big or small.
-Read here about our plans and what we could mean to one another
+Read here about our plans and what we could mean to one another.

 Has our mission raked your fire and would you like to contribute with your talents to this bigger picture?
 Are you aware of the opportunities the Ricciotti offers you to grow as a musician and a person?
 Then apply for the upcoming auditions.
-On this page you will find more information about our next auditions, the audition process, vacancies, what you may expect of the Ricciotti and what we ask of you.Discover it here →
+On this page you will find more information about our next auditions, the audition process, vacancies, what you may expect of the Ricciotti and what we ask of you.Auditions →

 Click here for contacting the orchestra.
 The office is open 5 days a week and questions by email will be answered within a few days Do you have suggestions for the orchestra and its organization?
 Tell us about it.
 New ideas are always welcome.